MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/security-features.md

 chain security.

 The PowerShell team is also producing SBOMs for modules that they own but ship separately from PowerShell.
+SBOMs will be added in the next release of the module.
 For modules, the SBOM is installed in the module's folder under `_manifest/spdx_2.2/manifest.spdx.json`.

 For more information about this initiative, see the blog post